richarvey/techshift-modernise/content/page/lab4.md

 ### Talking points

-- Using DMS (Database Migration Service) for more advanced data migrations.
+- Using DMS (Database Migration Service) for more advanced data migrations
 - Using the Data API
-- Why Aurora serverless shuts down and how to handle it more gracefully.
+- Why does Aurora serverless shuts down? can you handle it more gracefully?

-### Cleanup
+### Clean-up

 To remove the resources you have created thus far: